 - Lords of the gourd compete for Punkin Chunkin honors

 Christopher Elliott is National Geographic Traveler's ombudsman and a nationally syndicated columnist who specializes in solving your travel problems.
 Got a trip that needs fixing?
-Contact him directly viaemailor visit his Web site.
+Send him a note or visit his Web site.
 Your question may be published in a future story.
+Want to sound off about a story?
+Try visiting Elliott's forum.